- Crossroad Blues: A Nick Travers Mystery (1998)

 Last Fair Deal Gone Down, a short story written fifteen years ago and which features music historian and detective Nick Travers (four early novels have Nick Travers as the protagonist), was published in a tenth anniversary edition of Crossroad Blues in 2008.
 That edition was nominated for an Edgar Award.
 The short story has now been turned into a graphic novel.

 Atkins was selected by the Robert B. Parker estate to continue the bestselling adventures of Boston’s iconic private eye, Spenser.
 Atkins has now written five novels that imitate the style of Robert B. Parker.
-Now a New York Times bestselling author of more than a nineteen novels, Atkins has written seven Quinn Colson novels in which the protagonist is a veteran of Iraq and Afghanistan who comes home to Mississippi to fight corruption at home..
+Now a New York Times bestselling author of more than a nineteen novels, Atkins has written eight Quinn Colson novels in which the protagonist is a veteran of Iraq and Afghanistan who comes home to Mississippi to fight corruption at home..
 The novels are currently in development for a major television series.
-He also writes essays and investigative aricles for several magazines that include Outside and Garden and Gun.
+He also writes essays and investigative articles for several magazines that include Outside and Garden and Gun.

 A Review of Dark End of the Street